When can I retrieve my 1098-T form on POUNCE?

 Why was I emailed to supply my SSN or TIN?

-The IRS has a requirement for 2016 reporting that any students who receive a 1098-T supplemental tax form must have a valid SSN or TIN on file, or be required to respond that they do not have a SSN or TIN.
+The IRS has a reporting requirement that any students who receive a 1098-T supplemental tax form must have a valid SSN or TIN on file, or be required to respond that they do not have a SSN or TIN.
 If the institution identifies records missing the SSN or TIN, the institution must send notice to the individual to collect this information via form W-9S.
 If your record is found to have an invalid or missing SSN, you will be required to remit proof of the valid SSN or TIN.
 IRS W-9 Form Information